jrharbort/AGB-E06-10-PCB/README.md

 Considering no known "junk" games used this revision board, the only viable way to repair these games with a new board was to dismantle another desireable game.
 Not ideal.
 This is why I took on the task of creating this repair board.
 I recreated the board by hand in KiCad and used high resolution scans found on [Internet Archive](https://archive.org/details/agb-e-06-10) as a reference.

 This board is fully open source, all KiCad and Gerbers are being made freely available.
 I do not own anything related or take credit for the design, as that is original property of Nintendo.
-However, if you like my work you can feel free to tip me on [**Ko-Fi**](https://ko-fi.com/jrharbort).
+However, if you found this project useful you can feel free to tip me on [**Ko-Fi**](https://ko-fi.com/jrharbort).

 ### How to get these boards
 You can download either the Gerber or KiCad files from this project and upload them to be fabricated at the PCB fab of your choice.
 I recommend using the following settings for fabrication. **IF YOU DO NOT SELECT THESE OPTIONS, YOUR BOARDS WILL NOT FIT OR WORK AS EXPECTED!**